ZhiwenShao/MCNet-Extension/README.md

-This code is based on Caffe [1].
+This face alignment tool is based on Caffe [1].
 It is the C++ implementation of our method MCNet.
 It is worth mentioning that this implementation is an extended version of MCNet [2].

 It is a Microsoft Visual Studio 2013 solution "MCNet.sln".